 A correctly designed and level concrete foundation provides the best means of installing floor-mounted fans.
 The mass of the base must maintain the fan/driver alignment, absorb normal vibration, and resist lateral loads.
 The overall dimensions of the concrete base should extend at least six inches beyond the base of the fan.
-The weight of the slab should be approximately three times the weight of the total fan assembly weight, including the motor.
+The weight of the slab should be two to three times the weight of the rotating assembly, including the motor.
 The foundation requires firmly anchored fasteners such as the anchor bolts shown in Figure 1.
-Hammer-drilled expansion fasteners can be used in less demanding applications.

-Move the fan to the mounting location and lower it over the anchor bolts, leveling and supporting the fan base with shims at each bolt hole location.
-Fasten the fan securely, ensuring that the fan base is not put into a bind when tightening anchor bolts.
-This may cause distortion that can be transferred to the bearing housings, causing excessive vibration and premature bearing failure.
-You should consider grouting in fans sized 40 and larger.
+Move the fan to the mounting location and lower it over the anchor bolts, leveling the fan with shims around the bolts.
+Fasten the fan securely.
 When grout is used, shim the fan at least 3/4-inch from the concrete base.
-Do not rely on grout to support the fan structure.
 (See Figure 1.)
 When isolation is used, check the nyb certified drawing for installation instructions.